palomarlab/palomarlab.github.io/index.md

 {% capture text %}

-Our projects are based on two different avenues: 1) Understanding the genome organization in the green alga *Chlamydomonas reinhardtii*, and compare with our current models of land plant chloroplast nucleoids.
+Currently, our projects are based on two different avenues: 1) Understanding the chloroplast genome organization in the green alga *Chlamydomonas reinhardtii*, and compare with our current models of land plant chloroplast nucleoids.
 2) Analyze the effects of a highly efficient transcription process on the chloroplast DNA topology.

 {%
   include button.html